GeneralBots/BotServer/README.md

 ## Samples

-Several samples, including a Bot for AD Password Reset is avaiable on the [repository list](https://github.com/GeneralBots).
+Several samples, including a Bot for AD Password Reset, are avaiable on the [repository list](https://github.com/GeneralBots).

 ## Guide